The Virtual tab shows a graphical or tabulated view of all the memory in the target program, and how it's being used.

 Each virtual view has a popup menu giving access to allocations, reallocations and deallocations in a page or region:

-All views give region information, but only the graphical view also gives page information for the point under the cursor.
+All views give region information and view data, but only the graphical view also gives page information for the point under the cursor.

 No dialog?
 Not all pages and regions contain allocations, in which case, no allocation dialog appears, and you'll hear a beep (if you have speakers on!).
 If your allocations are generally on the CRT heap for example, look for the corresponding coloured areas - the CRT memory usage is yellow by default.